Should organizations be concerned with “faking” when using the PI Behavioral Assessment?Not a PI Client? Request a Demo

-The increased use of personality assessments in the workplace has brought renewed concerns about the issue of applicant response distortion (e.g., “faking”).
-Base on over 60 years of experience and a body of empirical research performed by organizational researchers, The Predictive Index does not believe faking is an issue when using well-designed personality assessments such as the PI Behavioral Assessment.
+The increased use of personality assessments in the workplace has brought renewed concerns about applicant response distortion (e.g., “faking”).
+Based on over 60 years of experience and a body of empirical research performed by organizational researchers, The Predictive Index does not believe faking is an issue when using well-designed personality assessments such as the PI Behavioral Assessment.

 What is faking?